Serving in Our Communities: How to Help

-Senior Services of Alexandria seeks volunteers for Meals on Wheels and to shop for groceries and deliver to vulnerable seniors in our communities.
+Senior Services of Alexandria has immediate needs for volunteers (must be under 65 and in good health) for Meals on Wheels and to shop for groceries and deliver to vulnerable seniors in our communities.
 They also operate a frozen meal delivery service (twice a week between 10:30 am – noon) for seniors who do not qualify for Meals on Wheels.
-Volunteers must be under 65 and in good health.
-To sign up, contact [email protected].
-SSA’s Friendly Visitor Program is reaching isolated, lonely older adults through phone calls and notes.
-If you would like to volunteer to call seniors in our community, contact Tanya Edwards at [email protected].
+To sign up, contact Nathan Toews, [email protected].
+Groceries to Go volunteers are needed to shop for and deliver groceries every other week based on the volunteer’s availability.
+Please contact Sandy Freedman at [email protected].

 The Local Mission Committee coordinates Westminster’s local mission work through partnerships with community service organizations and nonprofits.
 Our local mission work is organized around the acronym CHESS: Children, Hunger, Education, Shelter, and Self-Sufficiency.
 The Local Mission Committee also sponsors the Westminster Community Grant Program, an annual award to local nonprofits to help further their missions.